 # MCP Server

 The Archera MCP Server connects your AI assistant to your Archera account using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction), giving it direct access to your cloud commitments, cost data, and optimization recommendations.
-Archera hosts and manages the remote MCP server with OAuth authentication — there's nothing to install.
+Archera hosts and manages the remote MCP server with OAuth authentication.

 ## Set up your client

 Select your client below for setup instructions.
-All clients connect to `https://architect.archera.ai/mcp` and authenticate with your existing Archera login — no API keys needed.
+All clients should connect to `https://mcp.archera.ai/mcp` and authenticate with your existing Archera login.

 <details>